roytang/blog/content/replies/2012/03/c43cin5/index.md

 - magicTCG
 ---

-I will take it, happily! :D\n\nMy steamid is hungryroy.
+I will take it, happily! :D

+My steamid is hungryroy.
 Cheers :D